Amex EveryDay Card welcome bonus

 - A 20% points bonus when you make 20 or more purchases per billing cycle

-The amazing thing there is that this card has no annual fee, yet offers more points per dollar spent on non-bonused purchases than The Platinum Card® from American Express and the Premier Rewards Gold Card from American Express.
+The amazing thing here is that this card has no annual fee, yet offers more points per dollar spent on non-bonused purchases than The Platinum Card® from American Express and the American Express® Business Gold Card.
 Keep in mind that you can pool points earned on all your Membership Rewards cards, so you can maximize the bonus categories of each card to maximize your points.

 This is also only one of two no annual fee Amex cards that’s enrolled in the full Membership Rewards program, allowing you to transfer points to Amex’s airline and hotel partners (the other card is The Blue Business® Plus Credit Card from American Express (Rates & Fees)).

 While The Platinum Card® from American Express and the American Express® Business Gold Card are charge cards, the Amex EveryDay Card is a credit card.
 Amex typically limits most consumers to having five credit cards, so that’s the major limitation with being approved.

 For those with excellent credit, I find Amex cards to be incredibly easy to be approved for.
 Anecdotally most people I’ve heard from have reported instant approvals on this card, so it really shouldn’t be very tough to be approved for.
 For those just working on building their credit or without a super long credit history, Amex is pretty good approvals, and can offer rewarding cards that will help you further establish your credit history.

 The Amex EveryDay Card is all about the return on spend that it offers, so there are other cards that you can get that would either get you valuable perks, or otherwise let you earn more bonus points in other categories.
 The following are probably the most popular complements to this card: